AdrianRossouw/daemon-co-za/_posts/articles/2014-04-03-monkeys-and-microservices.md

 __The monkey can never be smarter than the one who trained  him__, so if you didn't warn it about putting ball bearings in the industrial microwaves... that's your fault.
-If you didn't tell him _not_ to freely hand out the keys to your bitcoin vault?
+If you didn't tell him _not_ to hand out the keys to your bitcoin vault when asked?
 That's also your fault.

 {% endcapture %}